appcreatorabhay/chats/README.md

-# chats
+# chatting_app
-for chatting  purpose like a whatsapp
+ for chatting pupose like a whatsapp